 Safeguarding is the responsibility of all however all staff, parents/carers and pupils need to be aware of who to report to and how to report any safeguarding concerns.
-The Designated Safeguarding Lead (DSL) and their Deputies in our school are Kathryn King, Sally Beaman and Jane Dorans.
+The Designated Safeguarding Lead (DSL) is Kathryn King and her Deputies in our schools are Sally Beaman, Jane Dorans and Donna Bemment- Morris.

-The nominated Governor with responsibility for child-on-child abuse is Chris Cross
+The nominated Governors with responsibility for child-on-child abuse are Chris Cross and Victoria Ffoulkes-Jones.